NexPlayer/Android-SDK/advanced.md

     This interface must be implemented in order for the application to receiveABRControlevents from *NexABRController*.
 - `enum SegmentOption`

-    This enum defines the options possible for how `NexPlayer`™ should handle existing buffered content as a track changes (due to a set target bandwidth).
+    This enum defines the options possible for how `NexPlayer` should handle existing buffered content as a track changes (due to a set target bandwidth).
 - `enum TargetOption`